A note on weak existence for SDEs driven by fractional Brownian motion: Introduction

-This leads to a second class of interesting problems, namely solving Equation \eqref{eq:skew} when $b$ is a distribution and $B$ is a fractional Brownian motion with sufficiently small Hurst parameter $H$.
-A first attempt in this direction is due to Nualart and Ouknine \cite{NualartOuknine}, who proved existence and uniqueness for some non-Lipschitz drifts.
-For $d=1$ and $b=a\delta_{0}$ with $a\in \R$, the well-posedness of this equation was established for $H<1/4$ by Catellier and Gubinelli \cite{CatellierGubinelli} (who also consider multidimensional drifts in negative H\"older spaces) using nonlinear Young integrals.
-Hence, for $d=1$, we observe a gap between the Brownian case ($H=1/2$), with well posedness for $|a|\leqslant 1$ proven in \cite{LeGall}, and the aforementioned result for fractional Brownian motion with $H<1/4$.
-This gap was partially closed in \cite{AnRiTa}.
-The aim of this paper is to fully close this gap in terms of weak existence.
+The above can also be considered as a special case of a second class of interesting problems, that is solving Equation \eqref{eq:skew} for a distribution $b$ and a fractional Brownian motion $B$ with sufficiently small Hurst parameter $H$.
+A first attempt in this direction is due to Nualart and Ouknine \cite{NualartOuknine}, who proved existence and uniqueness for a class of non-Lipschitz drifts.
+For $b=a\delta_{0}$ with $a\in \R$, Catellier and Gubinelli \cite{CatellierGubinelli} established the well-posedness of this equation for $H<1/(2d+2)$ (as a special case of a result in general Besov spaces) using nonlinear Young integrals.
+In \cite{AnRiTa} for $d=1$ and generalized to any dimension $d$ in \cite{Haressetal}, the condition for well-posedness was extended to $H\leqslant 1/(2d+2)$ and existence of a weak solution was shown to hold for $H<1/(2d+1)$ using the stochastic sewing lemma.
+Additionally, by \cite{AnRiTa}, there exists a weak solution for $H<\sqrt{2}-1$ in $1$-dimension, using nonlinear Young integrals in $p$-variation.
+However, even for $d=1$, both for existence and uniqueness we observe a gap between the Brownian case ($H=1/2$), with well-posedness for $|a|\leqslant 1$ proven in \cite{LeGall}, and the result for fractional Brownian motion with $H<\sqrt{2}-1$ (existence) and $H\leqslant 1/4$ (uniqueness).
+The aim of this paper is to close this gap in dimension $1$ in terms of weak existence.
 For a more detailed summary of the literature for \eqref{eq:skew} in the fractional Brownian motion case as well as references to related works we refer the reader to Appendix~\ref{summary}.

 During the preparation of this manuscript, the authors in \cite{Leetal} closed the gap mentioned above as a special case of a result for any dimension $d\geqslant 1$ (see \cite[Theorem 2.11]{Leetal}).
-Therein the authors prove existence of a weak solution to \eqref{eq:skew} for $b$ being a finite positive measure and $H<\frac{1}{d+1}$.
-In particular this implies the following statement that can be deduced from Theorem~\ref{thm:weakexistence}.
+Therein the authors prove existence of a weak solution to \eqref{eq:skew} for $b$ being a finite measure and $H<\frac{1}{d+1}$.
+This seems to be the complete subcritical regime in any dimension \textendash{} for a scaling argument see \cite[Example 1.1]{GaleatiGerencser} and for a counterexample with a drift given by a singular function see \cite[Theorem 2.7]{Leetal}.
+In particular their result implies the following statement that can be deduced from Theorem~\ref{thm:weakexistence}.

 \begin{theorem} Let $b$ be a finite $\mathbb{R}^d$-valued measure and $H<1/(2d)$.
 Then there exists a weak solution to \eqref{eq:skew}. \end{theorem}